DataBiosphere/terra-cli/ADMIN.md

 the Workspace Manager deployment configuration (e.g. Helm charts) but needs to be setup and managed manually in SAM (i.e. there are no WSM endpoints for managing spend profiles, you have to talk to SAM directly).
 The CLI provides convenience commands for this setup and management.

+Note that these commands are intended for admin users.
+In the context of spend, admin means a user who is an owner of the default spend profile resource.

 #### Grant spend access
 - [Preferred] Add a user to a Terra group that is a user of the spend profile.
 To also grant permission